 Virtually anything.
 If you can send an http request and then process the XML (or JSON) that is returned, you can use T2A.
 Examples include PHP, JSP, classic ASP, and JQuery.

 Most methods return a result in less than a second.
-Using a method that returns a larger result set will take longer (as our server sends the resuls back to you.
+Using a method that returns a larger result set will take longer (as our server sends the results back to you.
 Large results are normally returned in small blocks (such as a page of 10 results), for that reason.

 Our ISP promises 99.99% uptime but we also offer an independent backup server site, should the main server site be unavailable.